Fever Nursing Diagnosis & Care Plan

 Frequently Asked Questions

-FAQ 2: How should fever be managed in patients?
+How can hyperthermia be prevented in patients?

 References:

 Ackley, B. J., Ladwig, G. B., Makic, M. B., Martinez-Kratz, M. R., & Zanotti, M. (2020).
 Nursing diagnoses handbook: An evidence-based guide to planning care.
 St. Louis, MO: Elsevier.
-Buy on Amazon

 Gulanick, M., & Myers, J. L. (2022).
 Nursing care plans: Diagnoses, interventions, & outcomes.
 St. Louis, MO: Elsevier.
-Buy on Amazon

 Ignatavicius, D. D., Workman, M. L., Rebar, C. R., & Heimgartner, N. M. (2020).
 Medical-surgical nursing: Concepts for interprofessional collaborative care.
 St. Louis, MO: Elsevier.
-Buy on Amazon

 Silvestri, L. A. (2020).
 Saunders comprehensive review for the NCLEX-RN examination.
 St. Louis, MO: Elsevier.
-Buy on Amazon

 Disclaimer: